This module is part of Tuleap Enterprise. It might not be available on your installation of Tuleap.

 The Backlog is made of Features and Program Enablers.
 It corresponds to two different Tuleap Trackers but they behave the same way so in the following section we will only speak about Features.

 Features will be planned in a Program Increment thanks to Program service.
-If you are already familiar with Tuleap Scrum Agile Dashboard, it works the same way.
+If you are already familiar with Tuleap Scrum Backlog, it works the same way.